resthub/resthub.org/backbone-stack.rst

 Publish Subscribe
 =================

-Resthub provides publish / subscribe mechanisms over your application with a tiny native ``Backbone.Events`` extension.
+RESThub provides a publish / subscribe mechanism in your application with a tiny native ``Backbone.Events`` extension.
-Publishing and subscribing are global scopped and allow to communicate between view all over your app.
+Publishing and subscribing are globally scoped and allow to communicate between views within your app.

 API
 ---